 The Pet Emergency Clinic is equipped and staffed to provide after hours small animal emergency care.
-Pets hospitalized for treatment that are returning home or being transferred to their regular veterinarian must be picked up by their owners before 8:00 am the following morning (Except on weekends and holidays).
+Pets hospitalized for treatment that are returning home or being transferred to their regular veterinarian will be discharged between 7-8am on weekday mornings.
+Weekends and Holidays will vary on a case by case basis.

 Inland Empire Veterinary Imaging operates inside the same building as the Pet Emergency Clinic.
 They are a veterinary diagnostic imaging practice that specializes in ultrasound, CT, digital radiology, and radiographic interpretation.

 If your pet is transferred to Inland Empire Veterinary Imaging, there are a few things to expect.
 A receptionist from Inland Empire will be calling to discuss the imaging being done, give a price quote of the procedure, along with answering any questions that you may have.
 Further contact may be made if the doctor feels additional imaging is required.

 If your pet is receiving an abdominal ultrasound the belly area will be shaved.
 If your pet is receiving a thoracic or cardiac ultrasound, there will be portions of the chest that will be shaved.
 While the imaging procedure is being performed, your pet may require sedation for various reasons, such as comfort.